drusellers/drusellers.github.io/_posts/2016-10-30-greenpipes.md

 {% gist drusellers/cda975d202e263dc7f6ee31c1d906404 ValidationPipeline.cs %}

 Just like Jimmy's example we have a way to apply validation logic in consistent manner with just a single location at play.
 One thing that is not directly obvious in my example is how we end up handling the _contravariant_ aspect of validation that Jimmy points out.
-For that, we will have to dive into how GreenPipes does dynamic message dispatch which is really a blog post in its own right.
+For that, we will have to dive into how GreenPipes does dynamic message dispatch in another blog post.
+For now I'll have to tempt you with a [unit test](https://github.com/phatboyg/GreenPipes/blob/develop/src/GreenPipes.Tests/Dispatch_Specs.cs) from the code base.
 You can see some of how it all works at the end in the filter creation at the end.

 An important item to note at this point is that when we throw the ValidationException it won't be caught by the sending code **UNLESS** it was `await`ed as GreenPipes heavily leverages the TPL and its patterns.